Fhoerth/Fhoerth-Give-Freely-FE-Coding-Challenge/README.md

 - There's a little bug in `getDomain` which I would've liked to fix it.

-- There's not unit tests yet, which I'd like to add them.
-Strategy is to use `puppeteer` to check that the extension is working properly, intercepting the API request and used mock data.
+- There are not unit tests yet, which I'd like to add them.
+The strategy is to use `puppeteer` to check that the extension is working properly, intercepting the API request and used mock data.

 - I wouldn't recommend to split this project in 4 scripts since each script would imply more memory usage due to any third-party dependency such as `react` and `react-dom`.